KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 ### What is Research Data?

->The content in this section is adapted from the [DFG Guidelines on the Handling of Research Data](https://www.dfg.de/download/pdf/foerderung/grundlagen_dfg_foerderung/forschungsdaten/guidelines_research_data.pdf).
+>The content in this section is used from the [DFG Guidelines on the Handling of Research Data](https://www.dfg.de/download/pdf/foerderung/grundlagen_dfg_foerderung/forschungsdaten/guidelines_research_data.pdf).

 "Research data is an **essential foundation for scientific work**.
 The diversity of this data reflects the wide range of different scientific disciplines, research interests and research methods.
 Research data **might include measurement data, laboratory values, audiovisual information, texts, survey data, objects from collections, or samples that were created, developed or evaluated during scientific work**.
 Methodical forms of testing such as **questionnaires, software and simulations** may also produce important results for scientific research and should therefore also be categorised as research data."[^1]